 Employment of seasonal and casual labour through agencies is considered to be an area that is at high risk of slavery or human trafficking within the business.
+Several global risks have impacted the prevalence and dynamics of modern slavery.
+Conflict, persecution and socio-economic hardships are impacting migration and displacement of individuals, forcing millions of people into a precarious legal status and a reliance on informal networks for survival.

-This risk has increased over the last few years due to both COVID-19 restrictions, Brexit and the war in Ukraine.
-MWW will review annually the steps it has taken to address the risks of slavery and human trafficking in its business and in its supply chain, including the effectiveness of internal processes for reporting and escalation of issues.
-It is our vision for all workers to be fairly treated and to ensure that their working conditions are safe and secure environments to give them the freedom to develop and grow within the business.
+MWW will annually review the steps it has taken to address the risks of slavery and human trafficking in its business and supply chain, including the effectiveness of internal processes for reporting and escalation of issues.
+It is our vision for all workers to be fairly treated and to ensure that their working conditions and environments are safe and secure giving workers the freedom to develop and grow within the business.

 All recruitment for permanent and fixed term employees is managed through our centralised HR team.

 Any new appointment is first validated by senior management and the independent HR team.

-All candidates are vetted by our Human Resource team, before they are processed as an employee.
+All candidates are vetted by our Human Resource team, before they are inducted as an employee.

 Further, HR will ensure that all employment contracts and right to work checks have been properly completed and the candidate has been met in person.

 All payee details are checked monthly by our Payroll team to identify any duplicate bank accounts and on the first day of employment, we also conduct a visual check that the bank details provided belong to the employee.
 We use temporary labour in our operations which we have acknowledged is a high-risk area for the business.
-To control risks of modern slavery, we work closely with our labour providers who are all well-recognised market leaders in their field.
+To control risks of modern slavery, we work closely with our labour providers who are all wellrecognised market leaders in their field.
 We ensure all agencies implement robust recruitment processes in any of our temporary/ agency appointments, including vetting of a candidate's identity, right to work documents, bank account and employment history.